mindis/snowplow.github.com/analytics/tools-and-techniques/converting-snowplow-data-into-a-format-suitable-for-olap.md

 * Number of X way conversations
 * Number of shares

 To keep this tutorial a manageable length, we'll only include the first three metrics (uniques, visits and page views) in our example.
 However, extending our OLAP data table to include many more metrics is possible (and recommended): one of the explicit aims of SnowPlow, after all, is to enable you to report the metrics that matter to your business, however particular those metrics are.
+(For a video of an example cube with many more dimensions, see our blog post on [analysing SnowPlow data with Tableau] [analysing-snowplow-data-with-tableau].)

 ### 5.1.2 Dimensions